Batman, Captain America and Monty Python apparently worked for the US government last year

-The 2019 Economic Report of the President lists many superhero alter egos as interns.
-Spotted so far are Peter Parker, Bruce Wayne, Steve Rogers and even Aunt May.
+The 2019 Economic Report of the President lists many superhero alter egos as White House interns.
+Peter Parker, Bruce Wayne, Steve Rogers and even Aunt May are all included, as well as Monty Python member John Cleese and possibly the Lord Commander of the Night's Watch from Game of Thrones (it lists John Snow instead of Jon Snow).

+This isn't the first time characters with such fictional prestige have been interns according to the White House.
+The 2018 Economic Report of the President included Star Trek characters J.T.
+Kirk and J.L.
+Picard.
+(That's James Tiberius Kirk from Star Trek: The Original Series and Jean Luc Picard from Star Trek: The Next Generation.)

 Discuss: Batman, Captain America and Monty Python apparently worked for the US government last year